Quantitative rational approximation on spheres: Proof of Theorem and Corollary

 \section{Proof of Theorem~\ref{thmschforlat} and Corollary~\ref{corETcasympforlat}}

-We need to use Siegel's mean value theorem for the positive light-cone $\mathscr{L}$, this is a theorem about the average number of lattice points in a given subset of $\mathscr{L}$.
-This result below follows from a more general result due to A.\ Weil~\cite{weil46}, and as a consequence it says that $\widehat{f} \in L^1(X, \mu)$.
+We will need an analogue of Siegel's mean value theorem for the positive light-cone $\mathscr{L}$, this is a theorem about the average number of lattice points in a given subset of $\mathscr{L}$.